ehxdie/Bulkky-assessment/README.md

 # Bulkky Assessment

-A full-stack e-commerce application with a backend API (Node.js, Express, TypeScript, Prisma, Redis) and a frontend client (React, TypeScript, React Router, TanStack Query).
+A full-stack e-commerce application with a backend API (Node.js, Express, TypeScript, Prisma, Redis) and a frontend client (React, TypeScript, React Router, Context API).
 The project provides admin, authentication, cart, order, wishlist, and client management features, with robust error handling and OpenAPI documentation.

 ---